-The AS is also ventilated from the south across 10° N (Fig. 9e, f).
-For both release points, WR and ER, the ventilation is stronger across the eastern half of the basin (Fig. 9e, f).
+The AS is also ventilated from the south across 10° N (Fig. 8e, f).
+For both release points, WR and ER, the ventilation is stronger across the eastern half of the basin (Fig. 8e, f).
 Here again, the slope of the curves is somehow constant over the whole calculation period.
-For 50 % of all particles, the mean transit times between the release locations and the southeastern section of the basin are 4.8 and 6.0 years for the ER and WR and 5.4 and 5.6 years between the southwestern section and the ER and WR, respectively.
+Mean transit times between the release locations and the south eastern section of the basin for 50 % of the particles are 4.8 and 6.0 years for the ER and WR and 5.4 and 5.6 years between the south western section and the ER and WR, respectively.